PIBWL Polish Armour page

 Polish Jeffery-Poplavko armoured car 'Wnuk'

-The majority of Jeffery armoured cars were taken by the Soviets, along with some recaptured vehicles.
+The majority of Jeffery armoured cars were eventually taken by the Soviets, along with some recaptured vehicles.
+Single cars fought in different units during the civil war, but were criticized as little combatworthy.
 From 1920 most were replaced with newer and more universal armoured cars Fiat-Izhorski and Austin, though.
 Judging from an existing photo, at least one vehicle was given to Mongolian Revolutionary Army in 1921, along with other armoured cars.
-In 1922, there still existed 13 Jeffery armoured cars in the Soviet Army, but a majority of them were non-operational.
+In 1922, there still existed 10 Jeffery armoured cars in the Soviet Army, of which only one operational, and the rest scheduled for a withdrawal.

 In Germany:

-Five armoured cars Jeffery were captured by the Germans in summer of 1917 in Tarnopol area[1] (majority of photos show the same two vehicles, though).
+Russian sources claim, that five armoured cars Jeffery were captured by the Germans in summer of 1917 in Tarnopol area, apparently in damaged condition[1].
 They were probably not introduced to German service in frontline units, but sent to the rear instead.
-Two of them were next used in street fighting in Berlin in 1919, by Freikorps unitsW, suppressing communist revolution.
-One vehicle captured near Tarnopol was taken over by Austro-Hungarian Army and sent to reserve store in Wien, where it was in 1918.
+Two of them were next used in street fighting in Berlin in 1919, by Freikorps units, suppressing a communist revolution.
+One vehicle captured near Tarnopol was taken over by Austro-Hungarian Army and sent to a reserve store in Wien, where it was in 1918.

 In Czechoslovak forces